IDEX (IEX)

 Outbound Investments

-- IDEX acquired Micro-LAM, Inc. in July 2025 for $90 million in cash, plus up to $12 million in potential earn-out payments, expanding its materials science expertise within the Health & Science Technologies segment.
+- IDEX acquired Micro-LAM, Inc. in July 2025 to expand its optics technologies offerings, integrating it into the Health & Science Technologies (HST) segment.

 Capital Expenditures